 Spring and Fall days are generally mild to warm (18–28°C/65–82°F) with cool nights (10–18°C/50–65°F).
 However, changeable conditions should be anticipated, with rain or snow possible, and a wind- and waterproof jacket is recommended.
 Tour elevations are between 4000–6000 ft (1200–1800 m).

-Transport will be in a comfortable vehicle suited to the number of attendees.
+We will travel in a comfortable air-conditioned vehicle suited to the number of attendees.

 Nights 1 and 2: Capitol Reef Resort, Torrey, Utah